Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 User RetrainingExtensive

-Ongoing CostsHosting + maintenance ($1,500-$7,500/month)
+Ongoing CostsHosting + maintenance (varies by infrastructure)

 Pros